SuspiciousApplePie/etch-a-sketch/docs/algorithm.md

 2. use `boxes` to prompt parameter.

 # generateBox function
-1. select the `sketch-box` class.
-1. add a `click` event listener to `adjust-btn` class and a function declaration inside it.
-    ## function declaration
 1. make a for statement, set a variable called `row` with value of 0, it should not be bigger in the `boxes` value, each iteration should add 1 on row value, label this loop `rowGenerator`
     ### While inside `rowGenerator` loop.
     1. make another loop similar to the previous for loop but name the loop variable `cell` label this `cellGenerator`.
     1. create a div element